 A must-see!
-The beautiful open-air Drostdy museum gives you a virtual visit to the South African heritage.
-You will experience a journey back into time when visiting the former residence and headquarters for the Landdrost; the Ambags Werf, where old craft work is displayed; and the old jail (“gaol”).
+The beautiful partially open-air Drostdy museum gives you a virtual visit to the South African heritage.
+You will take a journey back in time when visiting the former residence and headquarters for the Landdrost; the Ambags Werf, where old craft work is displayed; and the ancient jail (“gaol”).
 Click here for more information.

 Bukkenburg Pottery Studio is a fine pottery studio and a heritage house situated in a delightful country garden.
 Here, South African studio potters work in the tradition of high temperature, reduction-fired pottery (stoneware and porcelain) since 1973!
 Take a stroll around their workplace or sign up for a workshop!
 Click here for more information.

 Swellendam has a 9-holes golf course with the most spectacular mountain views!
 It’s rated as one of the top nine-hole golf courses in South-Africa with a good variety of difficulty.
-Get ready for a day of playing golf like you’ve never experienced before.
+It will most probably be one of the most memorable days of playing golf in your life.
 Click here for more information.

-De Hoop Nature Reserve is only 1.5-hour drive away and is famously one the best whales watching spots.
-From June until November, the greatest concentration of Southern Right Whales on South Africa’s coast can be found here.
-The coast is an important breeding area for the southern right whale.
-All year round this nature reserve is celebrated for its magnificent white dunes and beaches (very “instagramable”!) as well as for its diverse flora, fauna and animals.
+De Hoop Nature Reserve is only 1.5-hour drive away and is famously one the best whales watching spots in the country.
+From June until November, the greatest concentration of Southern Right Whales on South Africa’s coast can be found in these coastal waters as it’s an important breeding area for these species.
+All year round De Hoop Nature Reserve is celebrated for its magnificent white dunes and beaches (very “instagramable”!) as well as for its diverse flora, fauna and animals (zebra’s, bonteboks, ostriches, etc.).
 There is an 8 km long trail along the cliffs of the De Hoop Vlei (Lake), and day trails of various lengths on Potberg Mountain.
 Click here for more information.

-If you always dreamed of setting foot at world’s end, you must head out to visit Cape Agulhas; the Southernmost tip of Africa!
+If you always dreamed of setting foot at world’s end, Cape Agulhas is worth a visit being the Southernmost tip of Africa!
 This is the only place in the world where the Indian- and Atlantic Ocean meet.
+One can still see the remains of the Japanese fishing vessel that ran aground in 1982.
+This part of the coast is notoriously dangerous and has caused many a ship to settle in its final resting place.
+Due to this dangerous coastline Agulhas is home to the third oldest lighthouse built and the second oldest lighthouse still in operation.
 Click here for more information.

 Hiking in Marloth Nature Reserve

 For the active types, a hiking trail in the Marloth Nature Reserve is one for your list!
-Extending from the edge of town to the top of the Langeberg Mountains, Swellendam’s Marloth Nature Reserve is a botanist’s dream with an abundance of wild flowers and fynbos.
-The Nature Reserve is home to klipspringer, duiker, antelope and also the leopard, although hiking is completely safe when following the trails!
-Hike trails vary from short, easy walks to longer, more strenuous routes.
+Extending from the edge of town to the top of the Langeberg Mountains, Swellendam’s Marloth Nature Reserve is a botanist’s dream.
+The Nature Reserve is also home to klipspringer, duiker, antelope and the leopard, although hiking is completely safe when following the trails!
+Hiking trails vary from short, easy walks to longer, more strenuous routes.
 The refreshing hike into Indigenous forest is called Duiwelsbos (click here for more information) and is popular among all ages.
-A “plaat hike” brings you higher up in the mountains and guarantees you spectacular views.
+A “plaat hike” brings you higher up and treats you to spectacular views.
 All hiking trails start and end at the reserve office, where vehicles can be parked.
 Click here for more information.

 Wine- and olive oil tasting

 The nearby Robertson wine valley has vast vineyards and olive orchards producing world class wine and olive oils.
 This increasingly popular route offers a landscape of flower fringed roads, majestic mountains, the mighty Breede River and spectacular vineyards.
-In recent years, the valley has won great acclaim in South Africa, and around the world, for the production of outstanding white (Chardonnay, Colombar, and Sauvignon Blanc) and red wines as well as “Method Cap Classique” sparkling wines.
-You will enjoy beautiful vineyard views, many tasting opportunities for both wine and olive oil and a chance to experience the full production process at an astonishing estate.
-An absolute must-do is the local Wine Valley Safari Tour including pick-up and drop-off at the lodge (Saturdays and Sundays only).
+In recent years, the valley has won great acclaim around the world for the production of outstanding white (Chardonnay, Colombar, and Sauvignon Blanc) and red wines as well as “Method Cap Classique” sparkling wines.
+At the various estates, many tasting opportunities for both wine and olive oil are offered as well as a chance to experience its production process.
+An absolute must-do is the local Wine Valley Safari Tour including convenient pick-up and drop-off at the lodge (Saturdays and Sundays only).
 Click here for more information.